-IV&V observed thorough and responsive attention to project needs through representation of all functional and technical disciplines identified during the on-going stabilization period.
-Issues are triaged and escalated as necessary.
-Issues are assigned specific resolution support teams to work through issues with the user community proving expedited resolution as needed.
+IV&V observed thorough and responsive attention to project needs through representation of functional and technical disciplines identified during the on-going stabilization period.
+Issues are triaged and escalated.
+Issues are assigned specific resolution support teams to work through issues with the user community providing expedited resolution as needed.
+This same thoroughness and responsiveness is also observed during the recently initiated twice-weekly Incident Management meetings.